ismaelga/react-json-editor/README.md

 2. `gulp`
 3. Examine `dist`

-In order to deploy the example to `gh-pages`, execute `gulp deploy`.
-Before that you need to set up the branch using `git subtree push --prefix dist origin gh-pages`.
+In order to deploy dist to `gh-pages`, [consider using a subtree](https://gist.github.com/cobyism/4730490).

 # License